WLRN-TV

 WLRN-TV (channel 17) is a secondary PBS member television station in Miami, Florida, United States.
-It is owned by the Miami-Dade County Public Schools district alongside NPR member WLRN-FM (91.3); the two outlets are operated under a management agreement by Friends of WLRN, the stations' fundraising arm.
-Both stations share studios on Northeast 15th Street and Northeast 1st Avenue in Miami, while WLRN-TV's transmitter is located at McTyre Park in Miami Gardens.
+It is owned by the Miami-Dade County Public Schools district alongside NPR member WLRN-FM 91.3; the two outlets are operated under a management agreement by Friends of WLRN, the stations' fundraising arm.
+WLRN-TV and WLRN-FM share studios at the ABM Telecommunications Center on Northeast 15th Street and 1st Avenue in Miami and transmitter facilities on Southwest 52nd Avenue in Pembroke Park, Florida.

 WLRN-TV is one of two PBS member stations serving the Miami–Fort Lauderdale market, the other being WPBT (channel 2), owned by South Florida PBS.
-Originally a secondary station to channel 2 when it was WTHS-TV, the effective split of community and public licensee in the late 1970s made channel 17 the only TV station operated by the school system.
+Originally a secondary station to channel 2 when it was WTHS-TV, the effective split of community and public licensees in the late 1970s made channel 17 the only TV station operated by the school system.
 WLRN-TV's local productions include documentaries and special-interest programs on South Florida, and it also airs independently produced Spanish-language programs on Sundays.